cskovgaard/buzzer-app/README.md

 In addition, you will find global styles in `assets/styles/global-styles.scss`,\
 player app specific styles in `player.component.scss` and host app specific styles in `host.component.scss`.

-Lastly, there's the banner in `assets/banner.png`, which can be updated as well.
+Lastly, there's the header in `assets/header.png`, which can be updated as well.